operand/agency/README.md

 # Install

-Please note that `everything` is still under active development and is not yet at a stable release, though it is very close.
+Please note that `everything` is still under active development and is **not yet at a stable release**, though it is very close.
 I expect to have a first stable API within the next few days.
 There's not a lot more to do except for shoring up what's there with tests etc, but that may reveal some API changes.